sooha-cs/sooha-cs/README.md

 ## 🐍 Contribution Snake

 <!--
-  Imma try this later:
-  Steps: This image only appears AFTER you run the GitHub Action once.
+  ⚠️  This image only appears AFTER you run the GitHub Action once.
   One-time setup (5 min):
   1. In your sooha-cs repo → Actions → New workflow
   2. Paste this YAML and save as .github/workflows/snake.yml: